sinopiasaur/sinopiasaur.github.io/_posts/2024-01-25-rambling-thoughts-on-birdscaping.md

 *Originally from Discord.*

-So here are my thoughts on [Birdscaping](https://boardgamegeek.com/boardgame/366484/birdscaping), which are long and not the most complimentary, and I am not an experienced game designer but I think about games a lot.
+So here are my thoughts on [Birdscaping](https://boardgamegeek.com/boardgame/366484/birdscaping) (Joe Klipfel), which are long and not the most complimentary, and I am not an experienced game designer but I think about games a lot.

-So first, Birdscaping is in many ways seems to have a goal of capturing [Wingspan](https://stonemaiergames.com/games/wingspan/), a very good game even if it's not for me save for the exquisite bird theme, in 18 cards.
+So first, Birdscaping is in many ways seems to have a goal of capturing [Wingspan](https://stonemaiergames.com/games/wingspan/) (Elizabeth Hargrave), a very good game even if it's not for me save for the exquisite bird theme, in 18 cards.

 This might have been a mistake.